 Moving Forward, with Skill and Compassion

 I recognize that divorce and other family law issues can have a lasting impact on clients and work to create a best-possible “new normal” for their lives moving forward.
 By listening carefully and finding solutions, I help clients feel more in control of the process.
-My clients include business owners with valuation cases, working parents, and professionals who value finding a creative solution with dignity.
+My clients include young families, working parents, and professionals who value finding a creative solution with dignity.
 I have assisted numerous clients in complex property division, custody matters, same-sex divorce, and paternity suits and have extensive experience providing support in contested trials, court hearings, and mediation.

 - Execute a constructive, organized, and detail-oriented approach, preparing agendas for meetings, addressing all concerns, and planning and communicating next steps.